AaronFeng753/Waifu2x-Extension/README.md

 7. Save the enlarged image target as .jpg
 8. Lossless compression of the .jpg image after the target is saved
 9. Adjust the quality of the enlarged dynamic picture
+10. Display processing progress and remaining time
+11. Smart selection of models

 ![mainmenu](/screenshot/mainmenu.png)
 ![imagemenu](/screenshot/imagemenu.png)